alshedivat/al-folio/_pages/reading.md

 2022

+* She Said: Breaking the Sexual Harassment Story That Helped Ignite A Movement - Jodi Kantor and Megan Twohey
+* The Amber Spyglass - Philip Pullman
 * The Subtle Knife - Philip Pullman
 * The Golden Compass - Philip Pullman
 * The Girl in the Tower - Katherine Arden